anandpadhu/ai-physician-assistant-MCP/README.md

 **/medication/analyze**	Detect duplicate meds and known dangerous interactions **patients.json**	Simulates patient database **conflicts dict	**Hardcoded clinical rules for drug interactions

+Client Side code @client.py
+This Python script is a client application that interacts with a local MCP server (presumably the FastAPI app from your previous code).

+**What the Code Does — High-Level Summary**
+Connects to an MCP (Medical Communication Protocol) server running on http://localhost:8000 ( Code available @ Server.py)

+Retrieves a patient’s data by ID

+Displays the patient’s info

+Sends the patient’s medications to an API endpoint to analyze for potential interactions

+Displays any warnings or interactions